EvoBrain: Dynamic Multi-Channel EEG Graph Modeling for Time-Evolving Brain Networks: Experiments and Results

 \textbf{Tasks.} In this study, we focus on two tasks: seizure detection and seizure early prediction.

 \begin{itemize}[left=0pt] \item \textbf{Seizure detection} is framed as a binary classification problem, where the goal is to distinguish between seizure and non-seizure EEG segments, termed epochs.
 This task serves as the foundation for automated seizure monitoring systems. \item \textbf{Seizure early prediction} is the more challenging and clinically urgent task.
 It aims to predict the onset of an epileptic seizure before it occurs.
 Researchers typically frame this task as a classification problem \citep{PostProcess2,PostProcess3}, where the goal is to distinguish between pre-ictal EEG epochs and the normal state.
 Accurate classification enables timely patient warnings or preemptive interventions, such as electrical stimulation, to prevent or mitigate seizures.
-Details can be found in Appendix \ref{prediction}. \end{itemize}
+The seizure prediction task is defined as a classification problem between inter-ictal (normal) and pre-ictal states \citep{PostProcess2}.
+However, there is no clear clinical definition regarding its onset or duration of pre-ictal state \citep{lopes2023removing}.
+So it is defined as a fixed duration before the seizure occurrence \citep{PostProcess3}.
+This duration is chosen to account for the time required for stimulation by implanted devices \citep{cook2013prediction} and to allow for seizure preparation.
+In this study, we define the pre-ictal state as one minute, providing adequate time for effective electrical stimulation to mitigate seizures or minimal preparation.
+Data labeled as seizures were discarded, and a five-minute buffer zone around the boundary data was excluded from the analysis.
+The remaining data were used as the normal state. \end{itemize}

 \textbf{Datasets.} We used the Temple University Hospital EEG Seizure dataset v1.5.2 (\textbf{TUSZ}) \citep{shah2018temple} to evaluate \method.
 Data description can be found in Appendix \ref{data}.
 TUSZ is the largest public EEG seizure database, containing 5,612 EEG recordings with 3,050 annotated seizures.
 Each recording consists of 19 EEG channels.
 Additionally, we used the smaller CHB-MIT dataset, which consists of 844 hours of 22-channel scalp EEG data from 22 patients, including 163 recorded seizure episodes.
 For the TUSZ dataset, we followed the official data split, in which a subset of patients is designated for testing.
 Similarly, for the CHB-MIT dataset, we used randomly selected 15\% of the patient's data for testing.
 Hyperparameters and augmentation strategies were set following prior studies and can be found in Appendix D. \emph{Preprocessing:} For the early prediction task, we defined the \emph{one-minute period} before a seizure as the preictal phase, implying the ability to predict seizures up to one minute in advance.